MI-SIM/MI-SIM.github.io/index.md

 # <span style="font-family:Courier;">MI-Sim</span>

 <span style="font-family:Courier;">MI-Sim</span> is a <span style="font-family:Courier;">MATLAB</span> graphical user-interface whose main function is the numerical analysis of dynamical systems describing ecological
 interactions (motifs).
-It's principle features are:
+It's principal features are:

 * Dynamical simulation of seven ecological motifs
 * Analysis of existence and stability of steady-states for single and multiple point parameter spaces